 The initiative of the Rankin Brothers was matched in earlier years by the various contractors who established road services in horse-drawn

-John Graham, William Dodds, James Campbell of Moodiesburn, James McFarlane, James Clelland, William Carslaw and William Wilson, all
+Rankin, John Graham, William Dodds, James Campbell of Moodiesburn, James McFarlane, James Clelland, William Carslaw and William

-of whom were known in the area.
-For the commuter James McMillan, followed by John McCall, also of Chryston, provided horse-drawn
+Wilson, all of whom were known in the area.
+For the commuter James McMillan, followed by John McCall, also of Chryston, provided

-carriages and traps to and from Garnkirk Station.
-When petrol-driven transport became available William Collison ran a Ford 6-seater-three
+horse-drawn carriages and traps to and from Garnkirk Station.
+When petrol-driven transport became available William Collison ran a Ford

-persons seated each side-with tarpaulin top and sides to give some protection in inclement weather.
-On such days the vehicle sometimes
+6-seater-three persons seated each side-with tarpaulin top and sides to give some protection in inclement weather.
+On such days the

-was exchanged on the daily journeys.
-Pupils attending Coatbridge High School or Technical College also used rail travel, although from
+and probably gossip was exchanged on the daily journeys.
+Pupils attending Coatbridge High School or Technical College also used rail

-1924 Carmichael provided a bus service from Chryston to Coatbridge.
-As bus services increased, passengers by rail became fewer and
+travel, although from 1924 Carmichael provided a bus service from Chryston to Coatbridge.
+As bus services increased, passengers by rail

-fewer.
-Freight traffic also decreased, as road transport took over, and eventually Garnkirk Station closed, on 5th March 1960.
-Now only
+became fewer and fewer.
+Freight traffic also decreased, as road transport took over, and eventually Garnkirk Station closed, on 5th March

-tailors and outfitters, grocers and newsagents, chemists (Thomas McLean was the first and his business name is still to the fore), barbers
+shoemakers, tailors and outfitters, grocers and newsagents, chemists (Thomas McLean was the first and his business name is still to the

 Two new industries commenced in the 1960s.
 The first of these was Charcon Ltd., now Charcon Scotland E.E.C., on the site of the former